African swine fever: China marks new front in battle against deadly disease

 Russia, the largest country by land mass hit by the infection, has spent a decade struggling to control the disease.
 ASF has killed around 800,000 pigs, infected pig farms owned by top agricultural companies, including Miratorg and RusAgro, and reduced small-hold farm pork production by half.

-Its gradual spread over the past year or so across Russia towards China's borders, had left Chinese pigs vulnerable to infection, experts say.
+Its gradual spread over the past year or so across Russia toward China's borders, had left Chinese pigs vulnerable to infection, experts say.

 An outbreak in Irkutsk in March 2017 marked the disease's first long jump from central eastern Europe to eastern Russia, 1,000 km from the Chinese border, according to the United Nations Food and Agriculture Organization (FAO).